Tudor1415/KDD-UMC-Geometric-AL/docs/source/getting_started.rst

    print("Final centre", center)

-The search routine powering ``learn`` now lives in ``gal.search``; see :doc:`api/search` for details on swapping bounds or visiting objectives.
+The search routine powering ``learn`` now lives in ``gal.search``; see :doc:`api/search` for details on swapping bounds or visit strategies.

 Next steps
 ----------